Micro Frontends ๐๏ธ

 onFromSource(eventType: string, source: string): Observable<any> { return this.eventSubject.pipe( filter(event => event.type === eventType && event.source === source), map(event => event.payload) ); }}

-// Usage in Dashboard@Component({ selector: 'app-dashboard', standalone: true})export class DashboardComponent { private eventBus = inject(EventBusService);
+// Usage in Dashboard@Component({ selector: 'app-dashboard',})export class DashboardComponent { private eventBus = inject(EventBusService);

 notifyUserAction() { this.eventBus.emit('user-action', 'dashboard', { action: 'button-clicked', timestamp: Date.now() }); }